Strangebrewer/mfe-utils/README.md

 # mfe-utils

+Auth utilities and the beginning of a component library to use across different repos.
+I created this so I could share the logic between MFEs without needing to copy the login into each one.

-To load this in a project:
+To use the auth utils in a project:

-`pnpm add @bka-stuff/mfe-utils@git+https://github.com/Strangebrewer/mfe-utils.git#v0.1.1`
+`pnpm add @bka-stuff/mfe-utils@git+https://github.com/Strangebrewer/mfe-utils.git#main`

 Then create an `axios.ts` file: